mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 }
 ```

-This is better suited for cases when mixed in functionality is mostly
+This is better suited for cases when the mixed in functionality is mostly
 unrelated.

 ## Abrupt Ending